mrworf/detrackify-email/GUARD_SERVER.md

   # User agent for link resolution requests
   user_agent: "Mozilla/5.0 (Windows NT 10.0; Win64; x64) AppleWebKit/537.36"

+  # Warning blocking - deny access for specific warning types
+  deny_on_warnings:
+    - "ssl_certificate"
+    - "connection_error"
 ```

 When using a unified configuration file, the guard server will:
 1. Load shared settings from the root level (including `salt`)
 2. Load guard-specific settings from the `guard` section
-3. Apply guard-specific settings with precedence over shared settings
+3. Apply command line arguments with precedence over settings file

 The `salt` option is shared between both applications and is used for hash validation.
-If not specified in the `guard` section, the shared `salt` from the root level will be used.

 See the main README for more details on configuration format.